UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 _tested on 2020.06.17, total count was 314._

 **PubChem Substance --> PubChem Compound --> PubMed Publisher**\
-**Description: Search for a PubChem Substance Data Source Depositor (Nature Chemistry), find related same PubChem compounds (Entrez link pcsubstance_pccompound_same), and then retrieve related PubMed references linked via publisher (Entrez link pccompound_pubmed_publisher).**
+**Description: Search for a PubChem Substance Data Source Depositor, find related same PubChem compounds, and then retrieve related PubMed references linked via publisher.**

-In the below script, we first search the PubChem Substance (pcsubstance) database using `esearch` for the data source depositor _Nature Communications_.
-We can use the Current Source Name [CSN] field for this query.
+In the below script, we first search the PubChem Substance (`pcsubstance`) database using `esearch` for the data source depositor _Nature Communications_.
+We can use the Current Source Name `[CSN]` field for this query.
 Note that an underscore is put in place of the space in the query.
 This syntax is important for searching in PubChem with the EDirect `esearch` function.
-After `esearch`, we pipe the results into `elink` twice, first finding related PubChem Compounds, and then using this new result list to find related PubMed publisher deposited citations (pccompound_pubmed_publisher).
-Finally, similarly to previous searches, we use a combination of `efetch` and `xtract` to retrieve the data:
+After `esearch`, we pipe the results into `elink` twice, first finding related PubChem Compounds via the `pcsubstance_pccompound_same` Entrez link, and then using this new result list to find related PubMed publisher deposited citations from the `pccompound_pubmed_publisher` Entrez link.
+Finally, similarly to previous searches, we use a combination of `efetch` and `xtract` to retrieve selected data:

 ```console